Permutation-Invariant Spectral Learning via Dyson Diffusion: Engineering

 \section{Engineering}

 We follow \cite{karrasAnalyzingImprovingTraining2024} by using SiLU activations.
 We further use EMA to average over multiple runs \citep{songImprovedTechniquesTraining2020}.

-A key strength of DyDM is that the score $s_\theta(\lambda,t)$can be parameterized with any learning architecture, without being constrained to GNNs or graph transformers.
+A key strength of DyDM is that the score $s_\theta(\lambda,t)$ can be parameterized with any learning architecture, without being constrained to GNNs or graph transformers.
 We demonstrate this by parameterizing the score with a simple MLP.
-The size of layers varies by application, and we document it for each dataset in \cite{github}.
-For instance, for the large dataset of $15'000$ brain ego graphs, our model consists of a hidden MLP of depth $4$, where the input and output layer have width $64$ and the hidden layers have width $256$.
+The size of layers varies by application, and we document it for each dataset in the uploaded Supplementary Material.
+For instance, for the large dataset of $15,000$ brain ego graphs, our model consists of a hidden MLP of depth $4$, where the input and output layer have width $64$ and the hidden layers have width $256$.
 The space + time data is first scaled up with a linear layer from size $n+1=11$ followed by a batch norm to feed into the hidden MLP, and upon processing through the hidden MLP, it gets scaled down through a simple linear layer to size $n=10$.
 In the hidden MLP, we employ as nonlinearities scaled SiLU functions, as argued by \cite{karrasAnalyzingImprovingTraining2024}.
+We use AdamW for optimization \cite{LoshchilovH19}.

 To make full use of the GPU memory, in one epoch, we sample $N_{paths}$ paths in parallel.
 If the dataset is too small to fill the GPU memory, we sample multiple, independent, paths of the same data points in parallel.
 From these samples, we update the score network $s_\theta$ in smaller batches.
 Proceeding in this way ensures that JAX uses the full potential of the GPU.
 These parameters ($N_{paths}$ and batch size) can be specified in the configuration file.